TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.vmwaresolutionsbycloudsimple/firewall.md

 ## **Recommended Steps**

-* Check if the firewall table is attached to the correct subnet. <br>
+* Check if the firewall table is attached to the correct subnet
-* Check if the firewall rules are configured on firewall table. <br>
+* Check if the firewall rules are configured on firewall table
-* Check that the virtual machine is using the correct distributed port group. <br>
+* Check that the virtual machine is using the correct distributed port group
-* If you are using NSX Distributed Firewall, check if the firewall rules are correctly configured. <br>
+* If you are using NSX Distributed Firewall, check if the firewall rules are correctly configured
-* If you are using NSX Distributed Firewall, check if the firewall rules are in the correct sequence. <br>
+* If you are using NSX Distributed Firewall, check if the firewall rules are in the correct sequence
-* If you are using NSX Distributed Firewall, check if the **Applied to** field of the firewall rule is correct. <br>
+* If you are using NSX Distributed Firewall, check if the **Applied to** field of the firewall rule is correct

 ## **Recommended Documents**